 Additional information appeared in two articles in the Berkshire Eagle - on October 3, 2014 by Clarence Fanto - "Land off Pittsfield Road will be dedicated Saturday to conserving wildlife" and on October 11, 2014 by Gene Chague - "Many acres conserved by Toole family."

 Some of the old woods road and trails on the property have become submerged as a result of beaver activity or are overgrown.
-However, volunteers from the Lenox Land Trust are collaborating with the Toole family to develop plans to restore a trail system that is sensitive to wildlife habitat protection, as there are several endangered species on the property.
+However, volunteers from the Lenox Land Trust have been collaborating with the Toole family to help develop plans to restore a trail system that is sensitive to wildlife habitat protection, as there are several endangered species on the property.
 Once access trails have been redeveloped, related publicity inviting public access to the restored trails will be generated.

 In the interim, the vistas of Lenox Mountain and bird life can be viewed from several shoreline locations with seasonal benches behind the Hampton Inn & Suites and the Yankee Inn, off Pittsfield Road (Routes 7 and 20).

 At a dedication ceremony on October 4, 2014, 111 acres of pristine undeveloped Lenox land including several beaver ponds were placed under a permanent conservation restriction, to preserve and provide public access for passive recreation activities.
 The Toole family generously preserved this land in memory of L.F.X.
 "Brian" Toole.

 As the plaque on the property states, "Born in Lee, Massachusetts, the fourth of nine children, Brian Toole dedicated his life to land conservation and beautification.
 Following college and military service, he worked for the National Park Service in

 Other Lands Preserved by the Lenox Land Trust